Software-Engineering-2018/TheProject/README.md

 # TheProject
-We are creating a job portal where Seekers can apply for internships, training and companies can put out there job opportunities.
+We are creating a job portal where Seekers can apply for internships, training and companies can put out their job opportunities.